A fun and easy diy candle that makes the perfect birthday gift.

 Which brings us to these super fun and birthday-themed candles.
 I don’t know about you, but I always associate sprinkles with birthdays.
 No matter if guy or girl, 8 or 80 years old, everybody loves sprinkles on their birthday.
 You are certainly never too old to enjoy sprinkles, whether on a cake, or even inside a candle. #sprinklesknownoage

 If you are a regular visitor to this blog, you will know that I have 0 patience for complicated diys.
 Which is why today’s project only requires 4 ingredients.
-Glucose syrup (or any other clear syrup), sprinkles, wicks and soy wax.
+Corn syrup (or any other clear syrup such as glucose syrup), sprinkles, wicks and soy wax .
 To complete this diy you will also need a brush, glass jars and a heat proof bowl to use as a double boiler.

 Next, melt the soy wax over a double boiler.
 I needed 600g (7 cups) for 3 jars, but depending on what size jars you use, you might need a bit more or less.
 The melting point of wax is at about 90°C, so be very careful when handling the hot wax.
 Soy wax melts rather quickly and you know your wax is ready when no clumps remain and it is completely translucent.